-A total of 27 families have been freed and none have returned to the brick yard’s.
+A total of 27 families have been freed in the Pakistani state of Kasur and none have returned to the brick yard’s.
 Their photos will be forth coming Here, Gulshan with her two daughters, were the first ones of the thirteen families of the Roshan brick yard, that I personally purchased the freedom of.
 The girls are now babysat in a home for Christian women while Goshen works in a shoe factory.
 They live in a room approximately the size of the room they were spending their lives in in the Brickyard.
 But they are a lot safer and happier now.
 Gulshan’s husband had fled the brickyard.
 This is very rare in Pakistan, that a father would ever leave his family.

 When Pastor Shokaut informed me that Gulshan had a fractured foot from a brick ( they are twice the size of our bricks here in St. Louis ) and that the brick master was cruelly still requiring her quota of 500 bricks a day, I couldn’t send the money over for her freedom fast enough.In this video Shokat’s wife Rihanna is about to inform Gulshan that she’s going to be free.

 Gulshan and her two daughters loading their few possessions onto the donkey cart that will take her away from the bondage of the brick yard.